soniachothani/ncPPSummerSchool/_pages/about.md

     For the past decade, breakthroughs in Ribo-seq and proteogenomics have fundamentally shifted our understanding of how RNA translates.
 We now know the transcriptome holds a vast, untapped repertoire of previously unannoated (i.e., non-canonical) open reading frames (ORFs).
 Unlocking this "dark proteome" is the next frontier for life-changing biomarkers and therapeutics. <br><br>

     Bridging the Gap: <br>
     Despite its potential, mapping the translatome remains technically complex and siloed.
-To bridge this divide, the Non-Canonical Proteome Project and the TransCODE Consortium are proud to present our inaugural Summer School in Singapore (September 24–26 2026). <br><br>
+To bridge this divide, the Non-Canonical Proteome Project (ncPP) and the TransCODE Consortium are proud to present our inaugural Summer School in Singapore (September 24–26 2026). <br><br>

     Day 1: Ribo-seq Focus – From experimental design to computational ORF calling. <br><br>